-Dentists use their handpieces every day, they hold these things more than they hold their spouses own hand; so why not have a reliable, capable handpiece that you can always consistently rely on?
+Dentists use their handpieces every day, they hold these things more than they hold their spouses own hand; so why not have a reliable, capable dental handpiece that you can always consistently rely on?
 You don’t want to waste your time being uncomfortable, and you especially don’t want to waste your time trying to get a malfunctioning handpiece to work right.
 Well, I am the person in charge of making sure the dentists I work for are happy with the handpiece(s) they are using (Learn more about me Here).
 Frankly, there are manufacturers out there that, unfortunately, just won’t perform as well as others.
 Now, you may be asking; who the heck does this guy think he is, telling me about handpieces that I know like the back of my hand?!
 Well, I hold handpieces in my hands just as much as you do!
 The only difference is I get to hold all different types, sizes, designs, and models; whether it be electric, low speed, or the almighty high speeds.
 After repairing over 10,000 handpieces, I can confidently say that I have noticed certain trends in certain designs.
 Now, my hands aren’t the same size as yours, I don’t have an office on a strict budget, and I don’t work on teeth with them; so my opinion is solely based on the fact of what breaks, and what doesn’t break.
 Don’t forget, these are my personal, educated opinions.
 You may love the handpieces that you have, while they may be low on my list, and that is totally fine!
 Lets dig in.

-Overview: Star, or DentalEz, offers a high quality, user friendly handpiece that usually doesn’t break the bank.
+Star, or DentalEz offers a high-quality, user-friendly handpiece that usually doesn’t break the bank.
 They offer discounts all the time, so wait until you see one you like.
 The Star 430SWL handpieces are absolutely the most common handpiece that I see.
 Not necessarily because they break often, but because there is a lot out there!
 They are relatively easy to get your hands on.
-They come with a stainless steel (Titanium now as well) shell that is very durable when it comes to dents and dings.
+They come with stainless steel (Titanium now as well) shell that is very durable when it comes to dents and dings.
 They come nice and shiny!
 The “L” in “SWL” stands for “LubeFree” or “MaintanenceFree”, and it seems that when Dr.’s see that, they go ahead and assume “Think of all the money I can save on lubricants!
 I don’t have to do anything to these things!”.
-For the most part that statement is absolutely true, the SWL models do not require any lubricants, but that doesn’t mean you shouldn’t take care of these things.
+For the most part, that statement is absolutely true, the SWL models do not require any lubricants, but that doesn’t mean you shouldn’t take care of these things.
 If you do a small amount of maintenance, it goes a long way.
-Some offices I work for brush the external shell and clean the chuck regularly; these handpiece last much longer than those who just throw them in the sterilizer and off they go.
+Some offices I work for brush the external shell and clean the chuck regularly; these handpieces last much longer than those who just throw them in the sterilizer and off they go.
 They offer Torque versions, as well as lubricated options.
 Now I know LubeFree is appealing, and it is their main selling point, but the repairs I do with lubricated bearings last about 25% longer than those with the LubeFree bearings.

-Most Common Repair: With these highspeeds, the most common repair I do on them is turbine replacements.
+With these highspeeds, the most common repair I do on them is turbine replacements.
 The first thing I check when I begin my diagnostic process is the bur retention force; handpieces are required to hold 5lbs of bur retention force in order to pass that part of the test.
 Star handpieces don’t pass that test very often.
 Once I take the turbine out of the head, the bearings are usually bad, and there is a good amount of debris/build-up inside.
 Therefore, I would replace the whole turbine.
-After the turbine is replaced, I usually have great long lasting repairs after that, (as long as they are treated properly, and not abused excessively).
+After the turbine is replaced, I usually have great long-lasting repairs after that, (as long as they are treated properly, and not abused excessively).
 I usually won’t see them for another repair for over a year.

 |Star 430SWL (LubeFree)||Star 430SW||Star430K (4-Hole Connection)|